rscherrer/brachypode/README.md

 ### Genetic Architecture

-The genetic architecture refers to parameters of the genotype-phenotype map, which are on a per locus basis and may take a lot of space, especially if there are many loci.
+The genetic architecture refers to parameters of the genotype-phenotype map.
+They are on a per locus basis and may take a lot of space, especially if there are many loci, hence storing them in a special parameter file called an architecture file.

 Providing a genetic architecture is not necessary, as it will by default be generated anew based on genetic hyperparameters given in the parameter file such as `nloci` or `effect`.
 However, it is possible to supply a custom genetic architecture by providing an architecture file, as explained [here](doc/ARCHITECTURE).